kur00n3k0/kur00n3k0/README.md

 My name is Peter and i'm a computer science student at Brazil.

-👯 I’m looking to collaborate on cybersecurity projects and game developing.
+👯 I’m looking to collaborate on cybersecurity projects and game development.

 I use the following programming languages && frameworks: